 The Founder of the New Kadampa Tradition

-Geshe-la, as he is affectionately called by his students, is primarily responsible for the worldwide revival of Kadampa Buddhism in our time.
+Geshe-la, as he is affectionately called by his students, was primarily responsible for the worldwide revival of Kadampa Buddhism in our time.
 From the age of eight he studied extensively in the great monastic universities of Tibet and earned the title ‘Geshe’, which literally means ‘spiritual friend’.
 Under the guidance of his Spiritual Guide, Kyabje Trijang Rinpoche, he then spent the next eighteen years in meditation retreats in the Himalayas.

 In 1977 he accepted an invitation to teach at Manjushri Kadampa Meditation Centre in England where he lived and taught for many years.
 Having formally retired as Spiritual Director, he continues to work tirelessly to spread Kadampa Buddhism throughout the world.
 He has published a series of unique books on Buddhism and meditation, established over 1200 Centres and groups around the world and trained hundreds of qualified Teachers.